zgf4/academic-kickstart/content/authors/zeynep/_index.md

 ---
 # Display name
-name: Greer Gosnell
+name: Zeynep Gurguc

 # Username (this should match the folder name)
 authors:
-- greer
+- zeynep

 # Is this the primary user of the site?
 superuser: true